taochuncheng/Taiwan-Stock-Market/README.md

 Disclaimer: All data grabbed are openly available information from Taiwan Stock Exchange or its affiliates with no intention to predict or form investment decisions of any sort.
 Investments profits and losses based on the data provided shall not be legally responsible by the provider of the codes.

+If there are issues that you would like to discuss with the author, please contact him by his email shown in his profile.
+Thank you.